PorkodiVenkatesh/DataStructures/Day6/README.md

   - sb.delete(1, 5) -> delets the chars start at 1 and ends at (5-1) = 4
   - sb.toString() -> converts stringbulider or string buffer to string.
   - Click [here](./StringBufferDemo) to see the code

+## Palindrome

+String -> s and the reverse of String s -> rev_s
+- If the string (s) and the reverse of string (rev_s) are same, then the string is a palindrome
+- Eg: s = mam , rev_s = mam, s and rev_s are same, "mam" is palindrome
+- Eg: s = hello, rev_s =olleh,  s and rev_s are not same, "hello" is not a palindrome
+- Click [here](Palindrome.java) to see the code for palindrome

+## Anagrams

+String -> s1 and another String s2
+- If the a string (s2) can be derived/formed from the another string (s1), then s1 and s2 are anagrams
+- Eg: s1 = signature and s2 = a true sign
+  - character and  occurence are same. s is appeared once in s1 and it also appeared once in s2.
+  - s1 and s2 are anagrams
+- Eg: s1 = a gentleman and s2 = elegant man
+  - s1 and s2 are anagrams
+- Click [here](./Anagrams.java) to see the code for Anagrams

  ## Character Class Methods (used frequently)